kej715/COS-Tools/fortran/README.md

 native compiler and the libraries on which it depends on a Cray X-MP system running COS 1.17.

 ## Intrinsic Functions
-_KFTC_ implements all ANSI-standard FORTRAN 77 intrinsic functions.
+_kFTC_ implements all ANSI-standard FORTRAN 77 intrinsic functions.
 The following intrinsic functions defined by Cray as extensions are supported too, as documented by [CFT77 Reference Manual](http://bitsavers.trailing-edge.com/pdf/cray/CFT/SR-0018B_CFT77_Reference_Feb88.pdf).